dfranklinau/webdriverio-tape/README.md

-# webdriver.io + tape
+# WebdriverIO + tape

-This repository demonstrates how to use [webdriver.io](http://webdriver.io) with the [tape](https://github.com/substack/tape/) test framework.
+This repository demonstrates how to use [WebdriverIO](http://webdriver.io) with the [tape](https://github.com/substack/tape/) test framework.

 It includes a test file (`tests/test.spec.js`) that: